 "We knew nothing about it," Tiffany recalls.
 "I started researching, but it wasn't until 2005 that our journey really began."

-That was the year her husband started showing symptoms at work.
-They made the decision to get him tested.
-The results set in motion a relationship that Tiffany says has been one of the defining pillars of their family's life — their connection to the UC Davis Huntington's Disease Care Team.
+What followed set in motion a relationship that Tiffany says has been one of the defining pillars of their family's life — their connection to the UC Davis Huntington's Disease Care Team.

 "Surrounded by People Who Understood"

 Most families facing an HD diagnosis describe the same feeling in those early days: isolation.
 The sense that nobody in the medical system truly understands what you're going through.
+General neurologists know HD exists — but few have deep experience with its specific progression, its psychiatric dimensions, the genetic counseling its families need, or the social and emotional weight it carries.

 Tiffany experienced the opposite.